Don’t Take Life So Seriously

 I have also been on the receiving end of a doctor’s acerbic wit.
 When being examined during a routine ante-natal appointment close to my confinement with my second child, the doctor noticed I was having contractions.
 To his bewilderment I wasn’t feeling a thing.
 He pointed to my abdomen which did indeed, at intervals, have ripples running across the surface.

-“Maybe you will have one of those painless labours,” h
+“Maybe you will have one of those painless labours,” he remarked.

 “There is such a thing?”
 I questioned, getting really excited that I was going to give birth without the need for any medication and in relative peace.
 (Perhaps reading a novel at the same time as having a manicure, I optimistically visualised.)